caa-datadragons/caa-bid/README.md

 Dear honourable members of the CAA Steering Committee,

-With this letter, we would like to express our intention to establish a CAA Special Interest Group (SIG) on `Semantics and LOUD in Archaeology` (SIG-DataDragon) under the auspices of the CAA international.
+With this letter, we would like to express our intention to establish a CAA Special Interest Group (SIG) on `Semantics and LOUD in Archaeology` (CAA SIG Data Dragon) under the auspices of the CAA international.
 The idea for this SIG was developed in 2019 in a session on Linked Open Data (LOD) in archaeology.
 Out of this event and the resulting discussions, it was proposed to form such a Special Interest Group to create a permanent platform for the exchange and discussion of ideas and to develop the practical use of LOD for archaeological applications.
 After further discussions with colleagues, it became clear that it would be a good idea to extend the focus to all semantics and application interfaces.

  The SIG already exists de facto with a Website (http://datadragon.link), a Github organisation (https://github.com/caa-datadragons) and its active members.
 For the CAA 2020, we would now like to propose to formally include this SIG in the canon of the SIGs of the CAA.
 We also have a session on Linked Data where new members of the SIG can inscribe.